 • In KS4 students follow a Life-skills programme aimed at starting to equip them for college life and adulthood.
 This covers a wide range of areas from basic kitchen skills, cooking, personal safety, personal hygiene and social communication.
 Students also undertake the Bronze Duke of Edinburgh Award which often involves some work experience.

-• In addition there is also the opportunity to undertake the ASDAN Certificate of Personal Effectiveness (COPE).
+• In addition, there is also the opportunity to undertake the ASDAN Certificate of Personal Effectiveness (COPE).

 The Resource Centre

 The Resource Centre is an open plan teaching area with additional teaching rooms, a kitchen and a garden.
 There is also a disabled toilet and shower.
 The Resource Centre is a teaching space for students with a variety of special educational needs.
 It is not the exclusive use of the resourced students.
 This means that the resourced students are integrated with students from all areas of the school.
 It is a busy and vibrant part of the school.
 Students can play games, use the computers and socialise at break times.
-There are 10 computers, iPads and an interactive whiteboard.

 Specialist Services